 While Cali indeed has the most barista vacancies, it doesn’t feature the greatest job growth percentage in the sector.
 After Idaho are Maine and Ohio with 37.34% and 31.94% growth, respectively, so perhaps look to find a job there in the following years.

 The Health Benefits of Coffee

 Some may argue that coffee is addictive and, ultimately, bad for you.
 However, they are wrong and that’s a scientific fact.
-Here are some stats you can use next time people feel like bothering you while you enjoy your cup of this devine, healthy beverage.
+Here are some informative coffee statistics you can use next time people feel like bothering you while you enjoy your cup of this devine, healthy beverage.

-13. Caffeine helps burn fat since it can increase your metabolic rate by as much as 3%–11%.
+13. Coffee consumption rates show that caffeine helps burn fat since it can increase your metabolic rate by as much as 3%–11%.

 One interesting caveat about coffee, or caffeine in general, is that it’s a component of many fat-burning supplements.
 In fact, it can improve fat-burning processes by as much as 10% in obese people.

 The health benefits of coffee don’t stop there: it increases the levels of epinephrine in your body and reduces the chances of developing type 2 diabetes by 23%–50%.

 14. Coffee lowers the risk of Parkinson’s by 32%–60%.

 In most recent scientific studies, it has been noted that persons who consume around 1.9 cups daily (which is close to the average U.S.coffee consumption statistics) have a lower chance of developing the disease.